Complete families of smooth space curves and strong semistability: Introduction

-Let $\mathbbm{k}$ be an algebraically closed field.
-By a curve, we will always mean a projective connected one-dimensional variety over $\mathbbm{k}$.

-If $B$ is an integral variety over $\mathbbm{k}$, a family of smooth space curves over $B$ is a closed subvariety $\mathcal{C}\hookrightarrow \mathbb{P}^3_B:=\mathbb{P}^3\times B$ such that $\mathcal{C}\to B$ is a smooth family of curves.
+We work over an algebraically closed field $\mathbbm{k}$.
+A \textit{curve} is a projective connected one-dimensional variety over $\mathbbm{k}$.
+If $B$ is an integral variety over $\mathbbm{k}$, a \textit{family of smooth space curves} over $B$ is a closed subvariety $\mathcal{C}\hookrightarrow \mathbb{P}^3_B:=\mathbb{P}^3\times B$ such that $\mathcal{C}\to B$ is a smooth family of curves.
 Equivalently, it is a morphism from $B$ to the Hilbert scheme of smooth curves in $\mathbb{P}^3$.
-Such a family will be said to be trivial if all its fibers are isomorphic as subvarieties of $\mathbb{P}^3$, and isotrivial if all its fibers are isomorphic as abstract curves.
-We will be interested in complete families: those whose base $B$ is proper.
+Such a family will be said to be \textit{trivial} if all its fibers are isomorphic as subvarieties of $\mathbb{P}^3$; in other words, if the induced morphism from $B$ to the Hilbert scheme of $\mathbb{P}^3$ is constant.
+It is said to be \textit{isotrivial} if all its fibers are isomorphic as abstract curves.
+We are interested in \textit{complete} families: those whose base $B$ is proper.

-The family of lines parametrized by the grassmannian is an example of a non-trivial complete family of smooth space curves.
-It is also easy to construct (ne\-ces\-sarily isotrivial) non-trivial complete families whose members are plane curves (\cite{Oolbir} Proposition 2.1).
-For this reason, we will restrict our attention to families parametrizing non-degenerate space curves, that is curves whose linear span is $\mathbb{P}^3$.
+The family of lines parametrized by the Grassmannian is a non-trivial complete family of smooth space curves.
+It is also easy to construct (ne\-ces\-sarily iso\-trivial) non-trivial complete families whose members are plane curves \cite[Proposition 2.1]{Oolbir}.
+For this reason, we will restrict our attention to families parametrizing \textit{non-degenerate} space curves, that is curves whose linear span is $\mathbb{P}^3$.

-Non-trivial complete families of non-degenerate smooth space curves have been studied by Chang and Ran in \cite{ChangRan1} and \cite{ChangRan2}.
-First, they showed that the curves parametrized by the family can be neither rational nor elliptic curves (\cite{ChangRan2} Theorem 3).
-Moreover, they proved that every such family comes by base-change from a family over a one-dimensional base, so that it is possible to restrict the study to the case where $B$ is a curve (\cite{ChangRan2} Theorem 1).
-However, they do not provide examples of such families.
-The existence of non-trivial complete families of non-degenerate smooth space curves is also stated as an open question in \cite{HM} p.
-57.
+Non-trivial complete families of non-degenerate smooth space curves have been studied by Chang and Ran \cite{ChangRan1, ChangRan2}.
+They showed that the curves parametrized by the family can be neither rational nor elliptic \cite[Theorem 3]{ChangRan2}.
+They also proved that every such family comes by base-change from a family over a curve \cite[Theorem~1]{ChangRan2}, so that one may restrict the study to this case.